NBISweden/course_chipseq/labs/extra.md

 evince hela1_xcor.pdf &
 ```

-Otherwise, if the above does not work due to common configuration problems, copy the .pdf file to your local computer and open locally.
+Otherwise, if the above does not work due to common configuration problems, copy the .pdf file to your local compouter and open locally.
 To copy type from **a terminal window on your computer NOT connected to Uppmax**:
 ```bash
 scp <username>@milou.uppmax.uu.se:~/chipseq/analysis/xcor/*pdf ./
 ```